My three Years in the Art World and Challenges of Marketing to the 1%

-Sotheby's is part of an art world duopoly with Christie's, both have pedigreed sales force, and its consignments are acquired through competive proposal acquisitions.
-Sotheby's culture and experience is like no other business: One to five percent of the clients bring in ninety to ninety-five precent of the total revenue.
+Sotheby's is part of an art world duopoly with Christie's, both have a pedigreed sales force, and its consignments are acquired through competitive proposal acquisitions.
+Sotheby's culture and experience are like no other business: One to five percent of the clients bring in ninety to ninety-five percent of the total revenue.
 The works of art come and go by the seasonal migration of the rich, only to be seen for a week or two before being sold into someone's private collection for the next twenty-some years.
 Sotheby's had run its business without much regard for digital until I was brought in to help continue to improve and refine the client experience by creating memorable and usable solutions in the digital space.

 During my time at Sotheby's, I led the change to integrated marketing campaigns and product development for mobile, tablet, and desktop platforms.
-I also provided creative leadership and design direction, UX/UI strategy, built a team, and developed budgets and scheduling for Sotheby's digital services.
+I also provided creative leadership and design direction, UX strategy, built a team, and developed budgets and scheduling for Sotheby's digital services.

 THE CATALOGUE APP

 Sotheby's catalogues are used as the main marketing driver for sales and they publish close to 400 catalogues per year.
 The culture is very immersed in print and each bespoke catalogue takes six months to produce.
 The goals and objective were to lower print cost, market sales sooner, move clients to digital consumption, and facilitate easier and faster sales registration.